Bollinger B1: B2

 Simultaneously with the premiere of the serial B1, Bollinger also presented a pickup based on it, called Bollinger B2.
 It was distinguished by an extended wheelbase with a large transport compartment adjacent to the four-door, four-seat passenger cabin.
+It was discontinued before it entered production.
+It had an announced base price of $125,000.

 Sale

 Production of serial Bollinger models was projected to begin at the end of 2020, while sales of B1 and B2 were originally expected to start in early 2021 with prices starting at $125,000.
 In January 2022, Bollinger announced that production of the B1 and B2 had been delayed indefinitely.

 Technical data

 The initial 3-door B1 prototype of 2017 was equipped with two electric traction motors, one each for the front and rear axles, providing all-wheel drive with a combined output of 360 hp and 472 lbft of torque.
 The total weight was 3900 lb and two battery capacities were planned: a base 60 kW-hr version with 120 mi of range and a 120 kW-hr version, extending range to 200 mi.

 Both the B1 and the B2 are powered by two electric motors with a total power of 614 hp, developing 905 Nm of torque.
 Battery capacity is 120 kWh, while the projected range is set at 200 mi.